Paris Mountain Press

 “Sir, I just got a radar sweep,” Hal Farmer said suddenly.

-Staumpitz did not remember leaving his chair, but he was suddenly standing behind the sensor officer.
-"What do we have?
-Who else is out here?"
+Staumpitz did not remember leaving his chair, but he was now standing behind the sensor officer.
+“What do we have?
+Who else is out here?”

 Farmer pointed to a pulsating beacon on his master screen.
-"Whoever it is, is about two light minutes directly towards the system primary."
+“Whoever it is, it is about two light minutes directly toward the system primary.”

 “Does he have us?”